 What is the prognosis for patients with benign pheochromocytoma?

-The prognosis for patients with a completely removed tumor is excellent.1 The 5-year survival rate for patients with benign pheochromocytomas is greater than 95%.2
+The prognosis for patients with a completely removed tumor is excellent.1 The 5-year survival rate for patients with benign pheochromocytomas is between 86% and 92%.2

 What is the prognosis for patients with malignant pheochromocytoma?

 In patients with malignant pheochromocytomas, the 5-year survival rate may be less than 50%, although prospective studies are missing.3Life expectancy varies for patients with malignant pheochromocytoma depending on where the tumor has spread.
 Survival is generally less than 5 years when tumors have spread to the liver and lung and somewhat longer when tumors have spread to the bones.4

 Are there disorders or conditions associated with pheochromocytoma?